Ginger Chai Recipe (Adrak wali Chai) – Bold, Warming & Ready in 10 Minutes

 Instructions

-• Once the water comes to a boil, add ginger to the pan.
+- Once the water comes to a rolling boil, add ginger to the pan.

-• Reduce the heat to low and let the water simmer for 2 minutes.
+- Reduce the heat to low and let the water simmer for 5 minutes.
+This step will ensure all the ginger flavors are infused into the water.

-• Strain in tea cups using a tea strainer and serve immediately.
+- Strain into 2 tea cups using a tea strainer (fine-mesh strainer) and serve immediately.
+Ginger chai is at its best piping hot.

 This is so yum!!
 Just made it on a cold winter day for my mum and myself.
 It’s really convenient and inventive, I can add different spices and milk with it or change the amount of ginger depending on the flavour or spice I am after.
 Thank you!